notes toward an individualist form of government

 - State:

 - Function: to stop crime.
-Crime is the initiation of physical force by one human against another.
+Crime is the initiation of physical force by one man against another.
 It consists of touching another’s person or property without his permission, or threatening to, with anything physical that is sensible, harmful, and unavoidable.
 This is how rights are violated.
-Self-defense is the use of force against its initiators sufficient to stop them.
+Self-defense is the use of force against an initiator sufficient to stop him.
+The state merely fortifies and multiplies the right of self-defense.
+Criminals reduce social intercourse to gang warfare.
+The state ensures that the innocent belong to the biggest gang.

 - According to the precepts,